BTopcuoglu/ML_tutorial/Tutorial_01_outline.md

 5. Train a ML model
 6. Use the ML model to make predictions
 7. Evaluate if our ML solved our problem

+More importantly, We will learn to:
+- Identify and avoid common mistakes in ML studies.
+- Create reproducible ML models.

 *What do you need to do these tutorials*